-If you think that waiting up to 30 calendar days for a standard appeal decision will jeopardize your life, health, or ability to attain, maintain or regain maximum function, you may request an expedited resolution of an appeal.
-If the providing county agrees that your appeal meets the requirements for an expedited appeal, your county will resolve your expedited appeal within 72 hours after the providing county receives the appeal.
+If you think that waiting up to 30 calendar days for a standard appeal decision will jeopardize your life, health or ability to attain, maintain or regain maximum function, you may request an expedited resolution of an appeal.
+If the Drug Medi-Cal Organized Delivery System county agrees that your appeal meets the requirements for an expedited appeal, your county will resolve your expedited appeal within 72 hours after the Drug Medi-Cal Organized Delivery System county receives the appeal.

-Timeframes may be extended by up to 14 calendar days if you request an extension, or if the providing county shows that there is a need for additional information and that the delay is in your interest.
-If your providing county extends the timeframes, the plan will give you a written explanation as to why the timeframes were extended.
+Timeframes may be extended by up to 14 calendar days if you request an extension, or if the Drug Medi-Cal Organized Delivery System county shows that there is a need for additional information and that the delay is in your interest.
+If your Drug Medi-Cal Organized Delivery System county extends the timeframes, the Drug Medi-Cal Organized Delivery System county will give you a written explanation as to why the timeframes were extended.

-If the providing county decides that your appeal does not qualify for an expedited appeal, the providing county must make reasonable efforts to give you prompt oral notice and will notify you in writing within two (2) calendar days giving you the reason for the decision.
+If the Drug Medi-Cal Organized Delivery System county decides that your appeal does not qualify for an expedited appeal, the Drug Medi-Cal Organized Delivery System county must make reasonable efforts to give you prompt oral notice and will notify you in writing within 2 calendar days giving you the reason for the decision.
 Your appeal will then follow the standard appeal timeframes outlined earlier in this section.
 If you disagree with the county's decision that your appeal doesn't meet the expedited appeal criteria, you may file a grievance.

-Once your providing county resolves your expedited appeal, the plan will notify you and all affected parties orally and in writing.
+Once your Drug Medi-Cal Organized Delivery System county resolves your expedited appeal, the Drug Medi-Cal Organized Delivery System county will notify you and all affected parties orally and in writing.